 Unfortunately, now we are seeing starches get chemically altered into a simpler form, such as when corn is made into high fructose corn syrup.
 This causes quick digestion which leads to hunger and more cravings.
 You can find many of the forms of altered starches in your processed foods, which happen to give these foods a sweet flavor.
 Why is this bad?
 An overload of fructose causes the liver to convert more into fat, prevents a hormone from telling you that your full, and tells cells to burn sugar instead of fat.

-These include what most Americans tend to eat: white breads, pastas, bagels, juices, sodas, crackers, cookies, etc. Even whole wheat processed breads are not necessarily good for you.
-I’m sure you know all these foods are bad for you but do you realize how they can affect your body if you eat them every day?
+These include what most people tend to eat: white breads, pastas, bagels, juices, sodas, crackers, cookies, etc. I’m sure you know all these foods aren’t great in large quantities for you but do you realize how they can affect your body if you eat them all the time?

 Let’s take for example what a typical person might eat in a day: